shaikalthaf4/shaikalthaf4.github.io/_pages/about.md

 - **Autonomous structural health monitoring** for bridges and critical infrastructure
 - **Smart sensing and edge computing** with wireless hardware, LoRa communication, and embedded AI
-- **Computer vision and generative AI** for drone- and camera-based inspections
+- **Computer vision and Generative AI** for drone- and camera-based inspections
 - **Scientific machine learning and PINNs** that fuse physics, field data, and simulation
 - **Digital twins for resilience** supporting rapid decision-making after natural hazards